EQUITY AND TRUSTS LAW 2 - 2020/1

 The assessment strategy is designed to provide students with the opportunity to demonstrate, in accordance with the Learning Outcomes, their acquired knowledge, critical awareness of the key principles and policies studied in this Module, their ability to evaluate and also to apply their acquired knowledge and critical awareness to the resolution of hypothetical legal problems.

-The summative assessment for this module consists of a single 3,000 word coursework.
+Thus, the summative assessment for this module consists of: 3000 word coursework

 Formative assessment and feedback

 Students will receive verbal feedback on their performance during tutorials.
-In addition they will undertake a written formative assessment consisting of a formative coursework of 1,500 words during Semester 2, on which they will receive individual written feedback and group verbal feedback.
-This written formative assessment will be designed to give the students practice in writing an answer to either an essay or problem question which is similar in style and content to what they can expect in their summative assessment.
+In addition they will undertake a written formative coursework of 1500 words, during Semester 2, on which they will receive individual written feedback and group verbal feedback.

-- To consider and critically examine the rules of law (comprising both the common law principles and the legislative provisions) which provide the legal framework of Equity and Trusts in the areas covered by the Equity and Trusts 2 syllabus (as indicated below)
+- Critically assess the law (comprising both the common law principles and the legislative provisions) which provide the legal framework of Equity and Trusts in the areas covered by the Equity and Trusts 2 syllabus (as indicated below)

-- To consider and critically examine the considerations of policy which underlie Equity and Trusts Law in the areas covered by the Equity and Trusts 2 syllabus
+- Critically evaluate the considerations of policy which underlie Equity and Trusts Law in the areas covered by the Equity and Trusts 2 syllabus

 - To satisfy the Qualifying Law Degree requirements as to the law of Equity and Trusts